On the Existence and Uniqueness of Global Solutions for the KdV Equation with Quasi-Periodic Initial Data

 \section{Abstract}

 We consider the KdV equation

-with quasi-periodic initial data whose Fourier coefficients decay exponentially.
-For any such data and with no limitations on the frequency vector involved (in particular for periodic data), we prove existence and uniqueness in the class of functions which have an expansion with exponentially decaying Fourier coefficients of a solution on a small interval of time, the length of which depends on the given data and the frequency vector involved.
-For a Diophantine frequency vector and for small quasi-periodic data (i.e., when the Fourier coefficients obey $|c(m)| \le \ve \exp(-\kappa_0 |m|)$ with $\ve$ being small enough, depending on $\kappa_0 > 0$ and the frequency vector), we prove global existence and uniqueness of the solution.
-The latter result relies on our recent work on the inverse spectral problem for the quasi-periodic Schr\"{o}dinger equation \cite{DG}.
+with quasi-periodic initial data whose Fourier coefficients decay exponentially and prove existence and uniqueness, in the class of functions which have an expansion with exponentially decaying Fourier coefficients, of a solution on a small interval of time, the length of which depends on the given data and the frequency vector involved.
+For a Diophantine frequency vector and for small quasi-periodic data (i.e., when the Fourier coefficients obey $|c(m)| \le \ve \exp(-\kappa_0 |m|)$ with $\ve > 0$ sufficiently small, depending on $\kappa_0 > 0$ and the frequency vector), we prove global existence and uniqueness of the solution.
+The latter result relies on our recent work \cite{DG} on the inverse spectral problem for the quasi-periodic Schr\"{o}dinger equation.